laude-noctis/security-hall/README.md

 ## Description

 This code is created to help people create a randomized password with certain criterias to make the password more secure.
+It uses JavaScript to accept the criteria and randomize the password.
 Website: https://lizziebumpers.github.io/security-hall/

 ## Credits